4.3. Klister: A First Pass Performance Engineering¶

 $ cabal test --test-show-details=streaming --test-options='--pattern "implicit-conversion-test" +RTS -hb -l-agu -p -RTS' --ghc-options='-eventlog -rtsopts -O2'

 Void!
-The lists are in a void
+The lists are in a void state meaning these objects are allocated but

 are never used (see the user guide).
 Now we can restate the problem: There

-is a memory leak in the Expander
+is a memory leak in the Expander.
+When implicit-conversion-test is run,

 the expander allocates a total of 121.8 Gb. (eventlog shows 116171.68